DataDog/hiring-engineers/answer-task15.md

 Dashboard Explanation
 I categorized my dashboard into 4 sections as follows:
 - Application Performance => display high level application performance metrics like Web and Database Request / Duration
-- Infrastructure => display the resource consumption on application and database server
+- Infrastructure => display the resource consumption on application and database server.
+I ran calculation to calculate some percentage metrics.
 - Problem Tracing => display high level problem like SLAO/SLA, Triggered Alarm and Log Statistic
-- Anomalies and Forecasts => would be used for planning and prevention of future problem and knowing the unknown
+- Anomalies and Forecasts => it would be used for planning and prevention of future problem and knowing the unknown

 Snapshot:
 - answer-task15-pic1.png